stevegt/promisebase/ROADMAP.md

     hello
 ```

+- track down source of the multiple closes on file handles
+    - figure out why we can't uncomment tree.go:178
 - fix pb run so that it runs the container in a goroutine with stdio in channels
 - containerize tests
     - this will also provide a linux VM for Matt